godotengine/godot-docs/classes/class_prismmesh.rst

 | *Getter* | get_subdivide_width()      |
 +----------+----------------------------+

-Number of added edge loops along the x-axis.
+Number of added edge loops along the X axis.
 Defaults to 0.